AACPDM annual meeting

 Additional Information:

-The Scientific Program Committee is currently inviting abstract submissions in the following presentation formats:
+The Scientific Review Committee is pleased to invite abstract submissions in the following presentation formats:

 • Scientific Presentations – Podium Presentations and Scientific Posters